-One's initial interest in this plant sometimes stems from its resemblance to the boxwoods.
+Your initial interest in this plant may stem from its resemblance to the boxwoods.
 If you are the type who drives around the neighborhood surveying other people's landscaping out of curiosity, you can become annoyed by your inability to say definitively whether you are spotting a boxwood or a Hetz's Japanese holly.

 - The alternate pattern in which the leaves grow along the branches

 A hint regarding the former is contained in the shrub's scientific plant name.
-Crenata is Latin for "toothed" and refers to the little teeth along the edges of the leaves (which boxwood lacks).
-And the boxwoods sport opposite, not alternate leaves.
+Crenata is Latin for "toothed."
+The leaf margins of boxwood lack teeth.
+And boxwood sports opposite, not alternate leaves.

 Other Types of Japanese Holly: